nswarm/apyxl/README.md

 For generator targets that do _not_ support type aliases, or that you want to write the resolved type anyway, there's an extra step.
 You'll need to manually check the model's api using `find_ty_alias` to see if it is actually an alias anytime you write type, and if it is an alias, write the `TypeAlias::target_ty()` instead.

+### Attributes

+Many entities have `Attributes`, which include metadata such as:
+- Language-specific attributes or annotations applied within the parsed source
+- Comments associated with the Entity
+- Their full `EntityId` within the API
+- Their chunk they were parsed from

 ### Output